aimmxi/genegatari/README.md

 Generatari is mainly thought to be a playground to experiment with procedural generation and interesting graphical apps (The so called `Effects`), so it offers a few prebuilt ones to try out of the box:
 * TEST: A simple rotating quadrilateral with controllable speed.
+* PERLIN: A 2D Perlin noise simulation with multiple controllable parameters for color and animation effects.

 ## Building